Copyright © 2007 - 2020

 A second reason why differentials are often cracked has to do with the rather poor choice - by modern standards - of retaining the spider gear cross-shaft.
 The original technique was the use of a solid drift-pin that's peined into place.
 Less skilled mechanics often crack the differential carrier when performing the peining.
 Sometimes silly people try to drift out a fat ended pin through the carrier, cracking it.
 Instead, comptent shops today install a roll-pin of similar size.
 These roll-pins are basically a circular spring of similar diameter and length to the original drift-pin and whose un-sprung outside diameter is larger than the original drift pin and whose compressed diameter is smaller.
 So, compressed, it slides in easily and once released, it stays all on its own - no peining necessary.

 BELOW, LEFT & RIGHT: Here, an axle assembly is being pushed out of the case using our special tools, described below.
 Notice the coupling nuts threaded into the case studs that protrude through the side cover.
-The M8 bolts running through the thick metal plate simply support the nuts that are then turned, one at a time, and as the plate pushes a piece of tubing that just fits inside the side-bearings but not the differential carrier.
-And, the axle assembly comes out the other side.
+The M8 bolts running through the thick metal plate simply support the nuts that are then turned and thereby push the piece of tubing that just fits inside the side-bearings, but not the differential carrier.
+And so, the axle assembly comes out the other side.
 The other holes are there for other operations seen below and the notch visible on the edge provides clearance for the much longer axle-tube mounting studs that also serve for mounting the bowden tube support on the other side.

 These tools comprise mostly of a half-inch thick piece of flat-bar stock with various holes in it and a piece of carefully selected tubing whose inside and outside diameters are carefully chosen.
 The flat-bar stock is some several inches wide and more than a foot long.
 The remainder of the related tools are mostly M8 coupling nuts, bolts, a few nuts and so forth and two larger sized bolts that are used to draw in a standard industrial "bearing splitter." ...
 The how, what, and why of this is explained below.